 but the nature or degree of cultural heritage significance that should have been attributed in relation to any place by the Council or the Minister shall not be a question to be determined by the State Administrative Tribunal although regard may be had to community representations as to that significance.

-[Section 73 amended by No. 31 of 1997 s.
+[Section 73 amended: No. 31 of 1997 s.
 33(2)-(5) and 142; No. 55 of 2004 s.
 507 and 508.]

 74. Acquisition by consent